ucsb-ds/pl-dev-team/info/software.md

    Note: If you have **already** tried using VSCode and genuinely feel like you are more of a pro at `vim`, `nano`, `neovim`, or other project/code/text editors, feel free to use whatever is convenient for you.
 We are suggesting VSCode for ease of all-round use.

+   Some additional hints for using VSCode:
+   1. Install the command line command so that at the Mac or WSL command line you can type
+   2. Note that you *might* need to install VSCode separately

 4. Install Java 21, Maven, and nvm on your local system.